icarofua/vehicle-rear/README.md

-# Demo code for journal "Vehicle-Rear: A new dataset to explorefeature fusion for vehicle identificationusing convolutional neural networks". (https://arxiv.org/abs/1911.05541)
+# Demo code for "Vehicle-Rear: A New Dataset to Explore Feature Fusion For Vehicle Identification Using Convolutional Neural Networks". (https://arxiv.org/abs/1911.05541)

 ## Demo video for journal in [here](https://youtu.be/0FoiyMTTQJs).